dmccuskey/Corona-App-Templates/README.md

 > :closed_book: still a work in progress :exclamation:

 These are application templates for use with the Corona SDK.
-They show one type of architecture which is simple to understand and scalable.
+They show several types of simple architectures which are easy to udnerstand and scalable.

 **Large**